Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 .. highlight:: python

 Performs validation of AJAX submitted form previously created via `'create_form' action`_ / `'edit_form' action`_,
-which will either create new grid row or edit an existing grid row.
+which will either create new grid row or edit existing grid row.

 Each grid row represents an instance of associated Django model.
 Form rows are bound to specified Django ``ModelForm`` automatically, one has to set value of grid class ``form`` static property::